WebAssembly/wasi-crypto/docs/HighLevelGoals.md

 private keys from the rest of the system or cloud.
 To operate on those private keys, applications need to use the standard interface provided at the system level.
-3. Software certification: Governments and enterprise often require certification of crypto implementations.
+3. Software certification: Governments and enterprises often require certification of crypto implementations.
 Notable examples are FIPS-140, Common Criteria, and PCI-DSS.
 Usually, such certifications are given to the common system libraries, as it is impractical to